 Step # 2: Choose Your Service Provider for LMS

 Choosing the right service provider is very important.
 The platform you choose for creating an LMS can be a custom or a ready-made SaaS.
 There can be other platforms as well, but the most recommended are SaaS-based platforms.
 A ready-made SaaS-based platform can help you customize everything.
 Here you have two options.
-Either you can build the LMS from scratch or use a ready-made application SaaS.
+Either you can build your future LMS from scratch or use a ready-made application SaaS.

 If you decide to go with the first option, to build an LMS from scratch, then you should know that building a complex LMS with the features listed above, it could take about 400 to 500 hours.
 The work includes a lot of communication about the architecture, design, and arrangement of features.
 After creating the codes and integrating features, testing them one by one is another headache.

 The second option of using a ready-made application SaaS, on the other hand, is pretty simple.
 In this application, you only need to customize base things like logo and branding colors.
 For using a ready-made SaaS application, you will be charged for the license fees or per-user fees.
 Once you pay them, you will get access to all the features of the LMS.
 In some cases, the ready-made LMS might need more add-ons for features that you require.
 To use the full functionality, you will need to use third-party software, which will charge you extra.
 This will definitely increase your expense, and sometimes it can be very expensive.
-Don’t forget that if you are not an IT expert, you will need a hand of help for the installation of this software, which will cost you separately.
+Don’t forget that if you are not an IT expert, you will need a hand with the installation of this software, which will cost you separately.
 If you want to find out more about pros and cons of the popular Canvas LMS, read our article Canvas LMS Pros And Cons.

-Both of these solutions have their own pros and cons. bis more preferable to its SaaS alternative because the SaaS solution is more expensive in the long run as it may cost you computing fees, monthly support fees, and installation fees apart from license fees.
+Both of these solutions have their own pros and cons. bis more preferable to their SaaS alternative because the SaaS solution is more expensive in the long run as it may cost you computing fees, monthly support fees, and installation fees apart from license fees.
 But at the same time, it has more efficiency and takes much less time to get installed and start working compared to a custom based LMS.
-This can be a perfect solution for large enterprises and corporations who have dedicated IT teams to do the job and don't incur extra fees.
+This can be a perfect solution for large enterprises and corporations that have dedicated IT teams to do the job and don't incur extra fees.

 Before finalizing the service provider, there are a few things that you must consider.

-Make sure that the service provider you are choosing is providing you with a transparent communication with the team.
+Make sure that the service provider you are choosing is providing you with transparent communication with the team.
 They should be available to you at the time you need them.
 Also, they should keep you updated at every step of development by establishing clear communication.
 They should provide you with complete details on the tech stack and features your team is going to use.
 They should give you ownership of the codes as well.

 Always check the profile of the service provider before signing the contract.
 They should have prior experience and expertise in the field or domain.
 Look for them in popular catalogues like Clutch or GoodFirms - they are fantastic places to read testimonials from real-life clients and review portfolios.